zukigit/remote_run-go/README.md

    - `--db-password`: Specify the database password to connect.
 Default: **zabbix**.
 (OPTIONAL)
    - `--db-name`: Specify the database name to connect.
 Default: **zabbix**.
 (OPTIONAL)
    - `--db-port`: Specify the database port to connect.
 Default: **5432(psql) | 3306(mysql)**.
 (OPTIONAL)

    note: Since **remote_run** doesn't not support multiple database yet, you can choose only one flags between **-p** and **-m**.

 3. **Verification**:
    - Check the `hosts.json` file in the parent folderpath.
 If the registration is successful, the registered hosts will be listed there.
    - If the hosts are registered properly, you will be able to use them from **common.Host_pool** slice.

+## remote_run Command

+The `re` command will get hosts from Zabbix database and categorizing them based on predefined naming Conventions.